 Extra Virgin Olive Oil Italy, Spain, France and California

-Coming Soon!
-The 2017 Giulian Direct Fresh Spanish Harvest
+The 2018 Giuliana Direct Fresh Spanish Harvest

 We actually built this package for grocery stores and we are going to be in several really good chains of what I refer to as enlightened grocers.
 Believe it or not it takes an act of congress to get the average grocer to change their store sets which is why the selection of Olive Oils in your local grocery hasn’t changed much in the last decade.

 The theory behind the private labeling is that that traditional olive oil labels don’t offer the consumer any of the important information necessary to make a good purchase much less the truth about what’s in the bottle.

 So in creating GDFSH we partnered with Oleoestepa who is the top large producer in the world, whose farming and production practices are integrated and organic (not much difference between the two) and came up with this label that is a giant shelf talker with all the pertinent information consumers recognize from reading about Olive Oil Fraud and seeing the AgroMafia segment on 60 minutes.
 A real Harvest date, a real best buy date, the free acidity level and the polyphenol count.
 Literally truth in advertising.